jried31/tip_calculator_iphone/README.md

 # tip_calculator_iphone
 This is a demo of a simple tip calculator for an iPhone.
 This project contains two seperate projects.
 The folder 'tips' contains the required basic tip calculator.
 The project 'tips-extra-credit' contains a version of the tip calculator using view animation transitions.

-Time spent: 1 hour in total
+Time spent: 4 hours in total

 Completed user stories:
 [X] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.